 Battle of Bannockburn

 Led by Robert the Bruce, the Battle of Bannockburn is celebrated in Scotland as a historic victory over the English – who outnumbered the Scots forces by at least two to one.
-Bannockburn was a significant battle as it led the English Crown to fully recognise the Kingdom of Scotland’s independence.
+Bannockburn was a significant battle that led the English Crown to recognise the Kingdom of Scotland’s independence.

 The Battle of Bannockburn Visitor Centre uses immersive 3D technology to recreate the battle in detail.
 Regular buses (every 5-15 minutes) from Stirling Bus Station (next to the train station) take around 15-20 minutes to get there.

 You can visit the 67-metre-high National Wallace Monument to complete Stirling’s patriotic pilgrimage.
 Erected in 1869, it honours Scotland’s national hero, Sir William Wallace, the 14th-century knight who spearheaded Scottish independence at the Battle of Stirling Bridge.